 If this sounds like a dream come true, then consider this: the reality of every Christian is jaw-droppingly greater.
 Scripture calls itself much more desirable than gold and sweeter than honey (Psalm 19:10).
 Every page of the Bible is filled with eternal truth about the universe and wisdom for every aspect of life.
 Unfortunately, many believers leave a treasure trove of spiritual riches on the shelf instead of sowing it deep into their hearts through Scripture memory.

-Here are ten biblical reasons for memorizing Scripture.
+Here are ten biblical reasons to memorize Scripture¹:

 1. Jesus memorized Scripture.

-Jesus quoted the Old Testament frequently in his life and ministry.
-He quoted from 24 different books roughly 180 times!
+Jesus, the Word incarnate, knew the written Word, and quoted it all the time.
+He quoted twenty-four books of the Old Testament almost 180 times in the New Testament.
 It’s clear that he thought of the Scriptures as the ultimate authority in life and a way to understand the heart and desires of God.
-Why would we not follow Jesus by knowing and trusting Scripture the way he did?
+Why would we not follow the example of Jesus in knowing the Scriptures by heart?

 2. We are called to memorize Scripture.